ohmtech-rdi/eurorack-blocks/documentation/max/ui.md

 One neat thing you can do with audio inputs, is to cascade them.
 For example using the previous example, you might want your right audio input to take the left audio input, if the right audio input is not connected.
-You can do this simply using the `cascade` keyword:
+You can do this simply using the `normalling` keyword:

 ```{code-block} erbui
 ---